-Definitions from Wordsymth.com-Children's Dictionary The following lists of verbs are found in the Four Year-Old TN-ELDS, the Kindergarten Common Core State Standards, or both.
+The following lists of verbs are found in the Four-Year-Old TN-ELDS, the Kindergarten Common Core State Standards, or both.
 Understanding the meanings of these words will better support understanding of the Standards.
+Definitions are from Wordsmyth.net children's dictionary.